istarlet/derby-city-drip/README.md

 You can view the original **Derby City Drip** project [here](https://github.com/istarlet/derby_city_drip).

 ## How to Run this Project
-First make sure that you have NodeJs intalled locally.
+Please make sure that you have NodeJs intalled locally before proceeding.

-Then from the terminal
+From the terminal

 - `npm install` to install the needed packages